Kaikhosru Shapurji Sorabji: Ups and downs in life and music (1936–1949)

 A major factor in Sorabji's change of attitude was his financial situation.
 Sorabji's father had returned to Bombay after his marriage in 1892, where he played an important role in the development of India's engineering and cotton machinery industries.
 He was musically cultured and financed the publication of 14 of Sorabji's compositions between 1921 and 1931, although there is little evidence that he lived with the family, and he did not want his son to become a musician.
 In October 1914, Sorabji's father set up the Shapurji Sorabji Trust, a trust fund that would provide his family with a life income that would free them of the need to work.
 Sorabji's father, affected by the fall of the pound and rupee in 1931, stopped supporting the publication of Sorabji's scores that same year, and died in Bad Nauheim, Germany, on 7 July 1932.
 Following an initial trip to India, Sorabji's second one (lasting from May 1933 to January 1934) revealed that his father had been living with another woman since 1905 and had married her in 1929.
 Sorabji and his mother were excluded from his will and received a fraction of what his Indian heirs did.
 An action was instituted around 1936 and the bigamous marriage was declared null and void by a court in 1949, but the financial assets could not be retrieved.
+(Note: The court decision also said that Sorabji's father had, in the 1880s, married an Indian woman, whose date of death is unknown.)

 Sorabji countered the uncertainty that he experienced during this time by taking up yoga.
 He credited it with helping him command inspiration and achieve focus and self-discipline, and wrote that his life, once "chaotic, without form or shape", now had "an ordered pattern and design".
 The practice inspired him to write an essay titled "Yoga and the Composer" and compose the Tāntrik Symphony for Piano Alone (1938–39), which has seven movements titled after bodily centres in tantric and shaktic yoga.

 Sorabji did not perform military or civic duties during World War II, a fact that has been attributed to his individualism.
 His open letters and music criticism did not cease, and he never touched the topic of war in his writings.
 Many of Sorabji's 100 Transcendental Studies (1940–1944) were written during German bombings, and he composed during the night and early morning in his home at Clarence Gate Gardens (Marylebone, London) even as most other blocks were abandoned.
 Wartime records show that a high explosive bomb hit Siddons Lane, where the back entrance to his former place of residence is located.